 Abdelrahman Taha Junior Researcher

+CANCER

+ITALY

 ACC is an Italian oncology research network founded in 2002 by the Ministry of Health.
 The network includes many comprehensive patient care and research institutes (IRCCS), associations and foundations, and the Italian National Institute of Health, which hosts its offices.
 The mission of ACC is to bring technological and organizational innovation from basic cancer research to clinical practice, raising and unifying the level of care, treatment, and rehabilitation of cancer patients throughout the country.
-CONTRIBUTION Affiliated entity of UCSC (Catholic University of Sacred Heart, Italy).
-EXPECTATIONS Contributing to the establishment of the national cancer mission hubs, in coordination with UCSC.
+CONTRIBUTION () ACC will actively contribute to Task 4.2 - Operational level synergies with EU initiatives - in coordination with UCSC, and will participate in the activities led by INT for Task 2.1 -Definition of general design and operative NCMH structural elements.
+EXPECTATIONS ())()()()) Contributing to shape the identity of National Cancer Mission Hubs and to leverage existing national assets that align with NCMH objectives.